A Comprehensive Augmentation Framework for Anomaly Detection: Method

 \subsection{Reconstructive Framework}

 Previous star work \cite{zavrtanik2021draem} provides a simple yet powerful solution for reconstructive methods.
-It comprises a reconstructive network and a discriminative network, where the former is responsible for transforming anomalous input into normal images, while the latter learns an appropriate distance function to quantify the level of anomaly based on the disparity between the input and reconstructed image In previous star work \cite{zavrtanik2021draem}, rotation augmentation has been used stochasticly to normal samples before they enter the reconstructive network.
-We believe the goal of this operation is to mitigate the overfitting issue caused by the number of training samples being small.
-However, it affects anomaly generation and may introduce anomalies by itself, leaving us concerned about the consequences.
-If we remove this process, the generalization problem arises immediately.
+It comprises a reconstructive network and a discriminative network, where the former is responsible for transforming anomalous input into normal images, while the latter learns an appropriate distance function to quantify the level of anomaly based on the disparity between the input and the reconstructed image.
+In the previous work, rotation augmentation was used stochasticly to normal samples before they entered the reconstructive network.
+We believe that the purpose of this operation is to address issues caused by the limited number of training samples, such as overfitting.
+However, it affects the process of anomaly generation and could introduce anomalies by itself in certain cases, which leaves us concerned about its impact on the reconstruction process.
+If we remove this operation, generalization problems arise immediately.
 The reconstructive network can perfectly reconstruct the samples it has seen during training, but it produces blurry results for test samples.
-This inconsistency directly affects the downstream discriminative network because the learned distance function is no longer accurate due to the difference in reconstruction quality between training and testing.
+This inconsistency affects the downstream discriminative network because the learned distance measurement is no longer accurate due to the difference in reconstruction quality between training and testing.